dynatrace-ace/monaco-self-paced-exercises/exercise-instructions/content/05 Linking configurations/index.md

 ---

-## Ex 7: Linking configurations - Part 2
+## Exercise 5: Linking configurations - Part 2

 Now you need to complete the linking for the `apps` project.

-In Gitea, navigate to `dt-exercises/07_exercise_seven/manifest.yaml` and edit the file.
-Uncomment the `apps` project and commit your changes.
+Go to `exercise-05/manifest.yaml` and edit the file.
+Uncomment the `apps` project and save your changes.
 Ensure that the indentation is correct.
 The file should look like this:

 ```yaml
 manifestVersion: "1.0"